MarcBruins/mvvmcross.github.io/_posts/2015-10-21-Beta4Release.md

 Note that some Android packages are on beta5 because beta4 had some issue's.

 The [samples for Android-Support](https://github.com/MvvmCross/MvvmCross-AndroidSupport/tree/master/Samples) have been improved to handle more situations in an apps lifecycle, and show the new features MvvmCross has.
 If you are missing functionality in the new projects please [add an issue](https://github.com/MvvmCross/MvvmCross-AndroidSupport/issues/new) so we can look into it.
-Any help / PR's would be appriciated!
+Any help / PR's would be appreciated!

 - A custom multiple region presenter for Windows UWP has been added [#1157](https://github.com/MvvmCross/MvvmCross/pull/1157)
 - New Android specific MvxPropertyChangedListener [#1145](https://github.com/MvvmCross/MvvmCross/pull/1145)